wiremock/wiremock/README.md

 Note: the ability to change host in the second call is to support connection to a standalone instance on another host.

-### Low priority stub mappings
+### Prioritising stub mappings
-A stub mapping can be made low priority in the following way:
+A stub mapping's priority can be set in the following way:

-	givenThat(get(urlEqualTo("/some/url")).atLowPriority() ...
+	givenThat(get(urlEqualTo("/some/url")).atPriority(7) ...

-This means that WireMock will attempt to match requests to this mapping after trying all that are at normal priority.
-This is primarily intended for use with the proxy feature described below.
+Priority 1 is treated as most important.
+For stub mappings with the same priority the most recently inserted will be matched first.

 ### Running as a proxy to another service
 Stub mappings can be configured to proxy requests to another host and port.
 This can be useful if you want to run your app against a real service, but